 This will open a window that contains all the settings needed to create a new Price Sheet.

-Price Sheet Name: we recommend a strategy that is similar to the content of the Price Sheet using names like "eBay" or "Retail"
+Price Sheet Name: We recommend a strategy that is similar to the content of the Price Sheet using names like "eBay" or "Retail"

 - Cost